KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 ```
 **STILL WORKING**
 &rarr; Now you are set up to import NGC containers using the `enroot` command, which however does not work on the login nodes!
-The usage is discribed later in [Working on the LRZ AI-Systems](#working-on-the-lrz-ai-system)
+The usage is discribed later in [Working on the LRZ AI Systems](#working-on-the-lrz-ai-system)

 ## Access to AI Systems DSS